rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Blocking calls

-There are no blocking calls.
-Synchronous calls should complete within a reasonable time period.
+This interface is not required to have any blocking calls.

 ### Internal Error Handling